singhkpratham/geocompr/07-read-write-plot.md

 single_layer = raster(raster_filepath)
 ```

-In case you want to read in a single band from a multilayer file use the `band` parameter to indicate a specific layer.
+In case you want to read in a single band from a multilayer file, use the `band` parameter to indicate a specific layer.

 ```r